youyanggu/covid19_projections/about.md

 * Incorporate international data and add projections for Italy

 2020-04-01
-* Incorporate US states data and add projections for every state

-2020-03-31
-* Add first projections for New York and California
+* Add first projections for the US and individual states

 2020-03-30
 * Begin project